just22/dotfiles/README.md

-# just22's dotfiles
+# Configuration files for Unix-like environments

-This is my dotfiles repository, a collection of configuration files I use on a daily basis.
+This is a collection of configuration files I use on a daily basis.

-My main concern here is portability; I use different Unix-like OSs: RedHat Enterprise Linux at work, mostly OpenBSD and some Linux flavors at home;
+My main intent here is _portability_; I use different Unix-like OSs: RedHat Enterprise Linux at work, MacOS, OpenBSD and some Linux flavors at home;
 of course, I like my apps behaving coherently wherever I run them.